fgoujeon/maki/README.md

 };

 /*
-States are represented by constexpr objects.
+States are created from the `constexpr` objects of this namespace.
 */
 namespace states
 {